nepiskopos/langgraph-pii-detector/README.md

 # Personally Identifiable Information (PII) detector implemented in LangGraph

-This repository contains a custom Personally Identifiable Information (PII) detection pipeline built using LangGraph and powered by Azure OpenAI GPT-4o model.
+This repository contains a custom Personally Identifiable Information (PII) detection agent, developed using LangGraph and powered by Azure OpenAI GPT-4o model.

+This agent is meant to be combined with the respective pipeline code developed as an enhancement to Open WebUI, and can be found in [this repository](https://github.com/nepiskopos/open-webui-enhancements).

 The system is designed to identify sensitive personal data such as names, addresses, phone numbers, emails, and other common PII entities from unstructured text.
 It uses language model-driven reasoning combined with a graph-based flow for flexible and context-aware processing.